Snuffy2/keymaster-wiki/Install-the-integration.md

 ## Install keymaster via HACS

-This integration can be installed manually, but the *supported* method requires you to use The [Home Assistant Community Store](https://community.home-assistant.io/t/custom-component-hacs/121727).
+This integration can be added to your installation manually, but the *supported* method requires you to use The [Home Assistant Community Store](https://community.home-assistant.io/t/custom-component-hacs/121727).
 If you dont't already have HACS, it is [simple to install](https://hacs.xyz/docs/installation/prerequisites).

 Open HACS and select the Integrations tab.
 Click the + icon at the bottom right and search for `keymaster`.
 You will then get a message that the integration requires Home Assistant to be restarted.
 Please do so.